EmilHvitfeldt/smltar/docs/06_ml_regression.md

 # Regression {#mlregression}

-In this chapter, we will use machine learning to predict *continuous values* that are associated with documents.
-For example, let's consider a filtered sample of opinions from the United States Supreme Court, available in the **scotus** [@R-scotus] package.
+In this chapter, we will use machine learning to predict *continuous values* that are associated with text data.
+Like in all predictive modeling tasks, this chapter demonstrates how to use learning algorithms to find and model relationships between an outcome or target variable and other input features.
+What is unique about the focus of this book is that our features are created from text data following the techniques laid out in Chapters \@ref(language) through \@ref(embeddings), and what is unique about the focus of this particular chapter is that our outcome is numeric and continuous.
+For example, let's consider a sample of opinions from the United States Supreme Court, available in the **scotus** [@R-scotus] package.

 ```r